The Nicotine Buzz: High and Its Effects on Your Body

 - Exercise/Go for a walk.
 Maybe you need to work off all that nervous energy.
 Instead of reaching for your pack of cigarette go out and get some fresh air.
 Exercise, even a brisk walk, increases your blood flow.

-Stress is unavoidable in life.
-How we deal with it is what is important.
-It may be more difficult to do than to just pick up a cigarette or vaporizer, but beating stress without nicotine is achievable with enough discipline.
 Even though it is still not thoroughly researched if vaping is much safer than cigarettes, it is still best to try to decrease nicotine in your life one way or another.
 If the use of vaporizers is to quit smoking, then eventually the goal should be to wean off of vaping at some point to completely quit nicotine.